thegreyspot/Typey.js/README.md

 Typey.js
 =====

-A jQuery plugin that prints out provided words like a typewriter or old console.
-Similar to what Google I/O 2014 used.
+A jQuery plugin that prints out provided words, letter by letter, like a typewriter or old console.
+Similar to what Google I/O 2014 website has.
 See example here: http://thegreyspot.github.io/Typey.js

 ## Usage
 Typey.js requires jQuery and is itself only 2KB.
 The CSS file contains the helper class for a blinking cursor.
 It's probably easier to just add it to your own CSS file and cut down on one less HTTP request.